sbordeyne/plugins-nodejs-sdk/README.md

-#### Note about 0.6.0 -> 0.6.1
+#### Note about 0.6.0

-*Warning:* We introduced a change about a Typescript Interface definition associated with the `ActivityAnalyzer` support in the `0.6.1` version of the SDK.
+*Warning:* We introduced a breaking change about a Typescript Interface definition associated with the `ActivityAnalyzer` support in the `0.7.0.` version of the SDK.
+This change is fixing a bug that was, in the end, ignoring all the Email hash related processing (User matching, user deduplication, etc.) on mediarithmics platform.

-If you are using the Typescript associated types for an `Activity Analyzer`, this is a breaking change.
+If you are using the Typescript associated types for an `Activity Analyzer`, we recommend you to upgrade to `v0.7.0+` ASAP.
+The `v0.6.0` was deprecated on NPM repository.
-However, if you were using this SDK:
-- for other plugin type
-- as pure JS (e.g. without using the Typescript definition) then you're not impacted at all.

-Breaking changes released through a minor version is not a best practise, but due to how hard the bug associated with this change is to spot by users, we prefered to deliver the fix ASAP.

 # Plugin SDK